diyanr/FE690_Assignment2/README.md

 You should comment on each of these videos with constructive feedback and/or questions.
 Selection of presenters will be announced on Canvas on Monday, October 12.
 If you strongly prefer to present (or not present) in this second group, please contact me as soon as possible so that I can try to accomodate any request.
-If you have presented in the rst group, then you do not need to present again.
+If you have presented in the first group, then you do not need to present again.
 I cannot guarantee all requests will be granted.
 Beyond any such requests, selection will be made through a random number generator from the official course list.
 Note all students will present exactly once during the semester, those